simensae1/tutorial-sampling-enhanced-w-generative-models/readme.md

 ```
 or downloading the files directly from the Github interface.

-To use the tutorial on Colab you will also need to download the files (use one of the solutions above).
-Then, add them to your Google Drive and open the notebook `tutorial_sampling_enhanced_w_generative_models.ipynb` from there.
+To use the tutorial on Colab you will also need to download the entire folder (use one of the solutions above).
+Then, add it to your Google Drive and open the notebook `tutorial_sampling_enhanced_w_generative_models.ipynb` from there.